AdnanGondal/country-facts/README.md

 ## About

-This is an application that shows 9 random countries and the user is able to toggle between them to get Facts about one of these countries.
+This is an application that shows 9 random countries and the user is able to toggle between them to get facts about one of these countries.

 Concepts utitlised in this project include: